-Paid parking available at Bradleys Head (via Bradleys Head Road).
-Ferry to Taronga Zoo from Circular Quay, walk up to Bradleys Head.
-Bus 247 from Wynyard to Bradleys Head and Taronga Zoo.
+You can also catch a ferry to Taronga Zoo from Circular Quay and walk up to Bradleys Head.
+Otherwise, bus 247 departs from Wynyard to Bradleys Head and Taronga Zoo.

 The Bradleys Head to Chowder Bay walk officially starts in Bradleys Head, but you can also include the short path between Taronga Zoo (from the ferry wharf) and Bradleys Head.

 This path winds around and above Athol Bay which has a lovely, secluded stretch of beach with great views.
 Athol Beach lies just south of the path and is worth a visit.

 Bradleys Head itself is quite a fascinating place.
 The first thing you’ll notice is the huge mast that stands tall and proud at the edge of the cliff, overlooking Sydney Harbour.

 It was erected at Bradleys Head in 1934 and now serves as a monument for all Australian ships lost and all Australian sailors killed at war.

 The Bradleys Head amphitheatre is a very popular fishing and picnic spot within the Sydney Harbour National Park.